htobin/geth-dev-main/README.md

 ```
 python3 nodes.py config.json interact
 ```

+This command has node 8545 deploy a smart contract then 8546 is able to reach that contract and interact with it.
 # Future plans:

 - ### Create a docker container to act as the local host, that way the network is more portable